Ngbedus/forage_British-Airways/README.md

 - Price sensitivity and customer satisfaction were significant drivers of purchase decisions.
 - The predictive model provided valuable insights into which features impact buying behavior the most.

-## 📁 Repository Structure
-- `notebooks/` – Jupyter Notebook with scraping, analysis, and modeling.
-- `data/` – (Optional) sample dataset if allowed.
-- `images/` – Visualizations for README.

 ## 📌 Outcome
 This project highlighted how **data-driven insights** can help British Airways improve customer experience and optimize services.
 By combining web scraping, EDA, and predictive modeling, the analysis demonstrated how airlines can leverage data science for competitive advantage.